Cesare Rossi (politician): Allegations of murder

-Rossi's rise through the ranks of the fascist state came to an abrupt end in 1924 with the murder of Giacomo Matteotti after he was accused of being responsible.
+Rossi's rise through the ranks of the fascist state came to an abrupt end in 1924 with the murder of Giacomo Matteotti, after he was accused of being responsible.
 It was argued that Rossi, who had flown into a rage after one of the two speeches that sealed Matteotti's fate, had ordered his deputy Amerigo Dumini to kill the Socialist deputy for his anti-fascism.
 The incident, which angered even some fascists, led to a split between Rossi and Mussolini.

 Rossi fled to France and then Switzerland to escape prosecution and became a critic of fascism in his exile.
-He was tricked into returning to Italy in 1928 and was sentenced to 30 years imprisonment for his part in the murder.
-He was released after the fall of fascism and, following some investigations into his own past that acquitted him of involvement in the excesses of fascism, he returned to journalism and left politics behind.
+He was tricked into returning to Italy in 1928, where he was arrested by fascist police.
+In 1929, he was sentenced to 30 years imprisonment for anti-fascist activities.
+In 1940, Rossi was exiled to the island of Ponza until December 1942.
+In November 1943, he was arrested by the Allies.
+He was released in March 1944.
+A tribunal in Rome later sentenced Rossi to 4 years and two months in prison for other crimes, although he was quickly pardoned.
+In 1947, he was arrested for his involvement in the murder of Matteotti.
+However, Rossi was acquitted due to insufficient evidence.
+He then returned to journalism, and abandoned politics.
+He died in 1967.

 In the Florestano Vancini's film The Assassination of Matteotti (1973), Rossi is played by Cesare Barbetti.